Book of Common Prayer (1662): Contents

 The alterations and additions to the 1662 prayer book have been estimated at 600 total from the previous edition.
 Among these was a new preface.
 The Preface was part of the original approved 1662 text, and was written by Robert Sanderson, the Bishop of Lincoln.
-The Preface details the character of the revision–many being enhancements in directions for the officiant, alterations of obsolete verbiage, the change in Scriptural translation, and various additions of new offices.
+The Preface details the character of the revision—many being enhancements in directions for the officiant, alterations of obsolete verbiage, the change in Scriptural translation, and various additions of new offices.
 This preface is retained within the 1962 prayer book still used by the Anglican Church of Canada.
 Also preceding the liturgies is the 1549 prayer book's preface, entitled "Concerning the Service of the Church" within the 1662 prayer book.

 While not printed in the original 1662 prayer book nor technically part of it now, the Thirty-Nine Articles were first formally included in 1714.
 Charles I's 1628 declaration defending a literal interpretation of the Thirty-Nine Articles is appended as a prefix to the articles.

 The entirety of the Psalms are included in the prayer book.
-The Psalter included in the 1662 prayer book is that of the Coverdale Bible translated by Myles Coverdale, which had been the translation used since the 1549 prayer book and similarly used by other prayer books onwards.
+The Psalter included in the 1662 prayer book is that of the Great Bible translated by Myles Coverdale, which had been the translation used since the 1549 prayer book and similarly used by other prayer books onwards.
 However, the Authorized Version of the Bible (often known as the King James Version) was selected for the 1662 prayer book's New Testament lections.